Driving in Australia

 Mobile Phones - in the majority of countries worldwide

-it is an offence to use a hand held mobile phone whilst
+it is an offence to use a hand held mobile phone

-or always legal.
+to reliable or always legal.

-Don't risk using one as you can receive a heavy fine
+Don't risk using one as you can receive a heavy

-in most countries and more important
+fine in most countries and more

-cause a serious accident.
+important cause a serious accident.

 Seat Belts are